JavierTovar19/Uart-_FPGA/Chapter-5:-N-bit-prescaler.md

 Human eyes have a refresh rate of around 25Hz.
 This means that anything happening at higher frequencies remain unnoticed.
 If we make the LED blink at a higher frequency, we'll see that as if was always on.
 (We won't see it blinking).

-When you use the prescaler with the LED, **you notice the blinking when using 19 bits or more**.
+When you use the prescaler with an LED, **you notice the blinking when using 19 bits or more**.
 The more bits you use, the slower the LED will blink.

 ## Hardware description

 The code is almost the same as the one of the counter, but this time we introduce this new feature that **this prescaler is parametric**, this way the number of bits is determined by the **N parameter**.
-We can synthesise different sizes of prescalers by just changing this parameter.
+We can synthesize different sizes of prescalers by just changing this parameter.

 ```verilog
 //-- prescaler.v